azproduction/promise-attempt/README.md

 User browsing under unstable and slow cellular network.
 You may give up on first fail or try to fix this problem, using callback hell or use this solution :)

-Assume you have rule which defines behaviour of sending requests:
+Assume you have rule which defines behaviour of repeating requests:
- - status >= 500 - no reason to repeat, your server totally down
+ - each next repeat should be performed in `N * 500ms`, where N is attempt number
- - status = 400 - no reason to repeat, something wrong with input data
+ - `error.status >= 500` - no reason to repeat, your server totally down
- - each next repeat should be performed in N * 500ms where N is attempt number
+ - `error.status === 400` - no reason to repeat, something wrong with input data
- - status = 0 (aka abort) - repeat
+ - `error.status === 0` (aka abort) - repeat
- - if number of repeats is more than 5 - ask user what repeat or not
+ - if number of repeats is more than 5 - ask user continue to repeat or not
  - if number of repeats is more than 10 - do not repeat

 And instead of calling promise directly